Cogzi-labs/CampaignCentral/STARTUP.md

 ### Required Environment Variables

 1. **Database Configuration**:
-   - `DATABASE_URL`: The PostgreSQL connection string
+   - `DATABASE_URL`: The PostgreSQL connection string in the format `postgresql://username:password@hostname:port/database`
    - Alternatively, you can set individual variables:
      - `PGHOST`: PostgreSQL host
      - `PGUSER`: PostgreSQL username
      - `PGPASSWORD`: PostgreSQL password
      - `PGDATABASE`: PostgreSQL database name
      - `PGPORT`: PostgreSQL port (defaults to 5432)

+   Note: The application will automatically construct the DATABASE_URL from individual PostgreSQL environment variables if they are available but DATABASE_URL is not set.

 2. **Email Configuration (AWS SES)**:
    - `SES_AUTH`: Authentication type (default: "login")